aihehuo/aihehuo_mcp/manual_test.md

 2. The server will provide these tools:
    - `server_info()` - Health check and server information
-   - `search_members(params)` - Search for 爱合伙 members using semantic vector search (query must be >5 characters, use coherent sentences)
+   - `search_members(params)` - Search for 爱合伙 members using semantic vector search (query must be >5 characters, use coherent sentences, optional wechat_reachable_only to filter users)
    - `search_ideas(params)` - Search for 爱合伙 ideas/projects using semantic vector search (use coherent sentences)
    - `get_group_info(params)` - Get group information and all member data at once (saves as Markdown file to /tmp)
    - `update_bio(params)` - Update user profile bio